 The Goodman's Latino Theatre Festival, curated by Artistic Associate Henry Godinez, is a celebration of Latino culture, featuring performances from some of the most extraordinary Latino theater artists in the world.

-Upcoming and Past International Goodman Productions
+Past International Goodman Productions

 Camino Real (2012)

 In March, 2012, Spanish director Calixto Bieito directs Goodman Theatre’s production of Camino Real.

 In January, 2011, in an unprecedented event Goodman Theatre brought Eastern Europe’s Belarus Free Theatre to Chicago for a limited engagement of their highly acclaimed play, Being Harold Pinter.
 Belarus Free Theatre was formed in 2005 in part to provide an opportunity for commentary on conditions in their country—one of the last totalitarian countries in Eastern Europe—and its work has been praised and supported by numerous artists, though putting them in danger at the hands of their government.
 After performing at The Public Theater’s Under the Radar Festival in early 2011, and without a subsequent invitation to perform in the US, the Free Theater would have to return to Belarus, putting them at great risk.

 The Goodman then took the lead and, in association with Northwestern University, the League of Chicago Theatres and Chicago Shakespeare Theater, issued an invitation to the company to perform in Chicago.
 The hope is that the month in Chicago would allow the artists to consider their options—including requesting political asylum in the United States.

 A GLOBAL EXPLORATION: Eugene O'Neill in the 21st Century (2009)